ehealthsuisse/EPR-by-example/RetrieveDocumentSet.md

 # Retrieve Document Set
-Transaction to retrieve a set of documents from a community repository
+Transaction to retrieve a document or a set of documents from a community repository.

+# Overview

+TBD

+# Transaction

+TBD

+## Message

+TBD

+## Transport

+TBD

+## Security

+TBD

+# Test Opportunity

+TBD